-Students at Cleveland-Marshall College of Law have the luxury of the advantages of a big city lifestyle without the difficulties that accompany many major cities.
+Students at CSU College of Law enjoy cosmopolitan amenities in a manageable city on the rise.
 With a variety of major attractions and hidden gems, Cleveland offers something for everyone.

-For a complete reference guide to the city’s attractions, dining, entertainment and lodging options, visit Positively Cleveland.
+For a complete reference guide to the city’s attractions, nieghborhoods, dining, entertainment and lodging options, visit This is CLE

 The city that fostered rock and roll holds music’s crown jewel, as the Rock and Roll Hall of Fame is the premier destination for experiencing firsthand the history of iconic music.